patrickkfkan/lms-cli-notifications/README.md

 notificationListener.start();
 ```

-has the same effect as this:
+has the same effect as:

 ```
 ...